Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective: Related Work

 \section{Related Work}

 \textbf{Unsupervised Video Domain Adaptation}.
 Despite the great progress in image-based UDA, only a few methods have recently attempted video-based UDA.
-In \cite{chen2019temporal}, a temporal attentive adversarial adaptation network (TA$^3$N) is proposed to integrate a temporal relation module for temporal alignment. \cite{choi2020shuffle} proposed a SAVA method using self-supervised clip order prediction and clip attention-based alignment.
-Based on a cross-domain co-attention mechanism, the temporal co-attention network TCoN \cite{pan2020adversarial} focuses on common key frames across domains for better alignment. \cite{luo2020adversarial} pay more attention to the domain-agnostic classifier by using a network topology of the bipartite graph to model the cross-domain correlations.
-Instead of using adversarial learning, \cite{sahoo2021contrast} develop an end-to-end temporal contrastive learning framework named CoMix with background mixing and target pseudo-labels.
-Recently, \cite{chen2022multi} learn multiple domain discriminators for multi-level temporal attentive features to achieve better alignment, while \cite{da2022dual} exploit two-headed deep architecture to learn a more robust target classifier by the combination of cross-entropy and contrastive losses.
-Although these methods have advanced video-based UDA, they align features with diverse information mixed up from a compression perspective, which leaves room for further improvement.
+In \cite{chen2019temporal}, a temporal attentive adversarial adaptation network (TA$^3$N) is proposed to integrate a temporal relation module for temporal alignment.
+Choi \textit{et al.}~\cite{choi2020shuffle} proposed a SAVA method using self-supervised clip order prediction and clip attention-based alignment.
+Based on a cross-domain co-attention mechanism, the temporal co-attention network TCoN \cite{pan2020adversarial} focused on common key frames across domains for better alignment.
+Luo \textit{et al.}~\cite{luo2020adversarial} pay more attention to the domain-agnostic classifier by using a network topology of the bipartite graph to model the cross-domain correlations.
+Instead of using adversarial learning, Sahoo \textit{et al.}~\cite{sahoo2021contrast} developed an end-to-end temporal contrastive learning framework named CoMix with background mixing and target pseudo-labels.
+Recently, Chen \textit{et al.}~\cite{chen2022multi} learned multiple domain discriminators for multi-level temporal attentive features to achieve better alignment, while Turrisi \textit{et al.}~\cite{da2022dual} exploited two-headed deep architecture to learn a more robust target classifier by the combination of cross-entropy and contrastive losses.
+Although these approaches have advanced video-based UDA tasks, they all adopted to align features with diverse information mixed up from a compression perspective, which leaves room for further improvements.